imperialwicket/Cloud-Prize/Submission.md

 I plan to collect announcements at [imperialwicket.com](http://imperialwicket.com/tag/netflix).
 I will keep an updated list of the latest releases here, as well as information regarding related repositories.

+### General

+[netflix-oss puppet manifest samples](https://github.com/imperialwicket/netflixoss-puppet-manifest-samples) - A collection of spartan manifests for using these puppet modules.

 ### Asgard

 [puppet-asgard](https://github.com/imperialwicket/puppet-asgard)